09/17/2019 Study Confirms the Importance of Getting the Flu Vaccine

 Guest author Bryan Lowery, MD

 A common question I get around this time of year from my patients is whether or not I think they should get flu shots.
 The short answer is yes.
 I’ve always encouraged my patients to get the flu shot, especially if they have certain chronic conditions, are older, pregnant or are very young, in accordance with CDC guidelines.
 I’m always surprised by how many people push back or who feel that the flu vaccine will make them sick or won’t work.
-It’s been my experience that the patients who receive the flu shot have a healthier flu season over all, and now there’s a new study to back up my experience.
+It’s been my experience that the patients who receive the flu shot have a healthier flu season over all, and a recent study backs up my experience.

 Flu vaccine study

-The CDC supported the study spanning four flu seasons to take a look at whether or not the flu vaccine reduced the risk of hospitalizations and admission into the ICU and whether or not it reduced the severity of illness.
+The CDC supported a recent study spanning four flu seasons, to take a look at whether or not the flu vaccine reduced the risk of hospitalizations and admission into the ICU and whether or not it reduced the severity of illness.
 The study found that the flu vaccination reduced the risk of being admitted into the general ward of the hospital by 32% and the ICU by 82%.

 A common push-back I get from my patients is that they or someone they know still got the flu after receiving the vaccination.
 This study showed that among adults who had the flu shot and still got the flu: